law23sum/python_tutorial/dash/sample_code/python/Plotly-Dash-master/Bonus-Content/Components/sliders.md

 ## Welcome to the bonus content of "The Book of Dash".   :hugs:

 Here you will find additional examples of Plotly Dash components, layouts and style.
-To learn more about making dashboards with Plotly Dash, and how to buy your copy of "The Book of Dash", please see the reference section at the bottom of this article.
+To learn more about making python_tutorials with Plotly Dash, and how to buy your copy of "The Book of Dash", please see the reference section at the bottom of this article.

 This article will focus on the `dcc.Slider` and the `dcc.RangeSlider` components.
 A slider is a way for users to select numeric input